h3h/avoidcovid.info/README.md

-# DomainName.here
+# AvoidCOVID.info

-A simple site about something cool.
+An informational site about avoiding COVID.